shawnkgriffin/slapchat/docs/Functional Specification.md

 ## Extensions:
 - [ ] Using redux, history can be rolled back to any point for a client.
-- [ ] Using redux, history can be rolled back to any point for the server.
 - [ ] add unit tests (using mocha + chai)
 - [ ] add end-to-end tests (using phantomjs)
 - [ ] document using jsdocs.
-- [ ] Use Jira to manage project.
+- [X] Use Jira to manage project.

 ## Behaviour Requirements
-- [ ] When any connected user sends a chat message, all connected users receive and display the message
+- [X] When any connected user sends a chat message, all connected users receive and display the message
 - [ ] When any connected user changes their name, all connected users are notified of the name change
 ## Technical Specifications
 ### Stack: